Sjd-Hz/Unilateral-protection-scheme/README.md

-# Codes of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach"
+# Codes of the paper: "Unilateral protection scheme"
 Matlab and Qiskit codes for regenerating the results of the paper: "Unilateral protection scheme for N -qubit GHZ states against decoherence: a resource-efficient approach"